 NSGC Expert Media Panel

-- NSGC President and Cancer Expert
+- NSGC Clinical Genetic Testing and Reimbursement Expert

-- NSGC President-Elect and Personalized Medicine Expert
+- NSGC President and Precision Medicine and Consumer Genomics Expert

 - NSGC Alzheimer's and Ethics Expert